pal-dev-labs/Python-for-Economic-Applications/README.md

 - Install the **Anaconda Navigator** suite on your laptop (downloadable from the website https://anaconda.org/anaconda/anaconda-navigator)
 - Install TensorFlow library https://www.tensorflow.org/install

 After the installation, launch the application and open Jupyter Notebook.
 Download the file TestNotebook.ipynb from this web site and load it in the notebook.
-Run the cells to check that everything is ok (-you should plot a pie-chart and the message 2.13.0 (version of tensorflow))
+Run the cells to check that everything is ok (you should plot a pie-chart and the message 2.13.0 (version of tensorflow))

-**GOOGLE COLAB**: (al files will be hosted in the google cloud but you will be able to download it locally):
+**GOOGLE COLAB**: (all files will be hosted in the google cloud but you will be able to download it locally):
 - with your laptop go directly to **Google Colab** (https://colab.research.google.com/) that is an environment already configured with a Jupyter Notebook.
 You will need a **Google account** and a **Github account**.
 - go to File-Open Notebook and select GitHub
 - in the github url type: pal-dev-labs/Python-for-Economic-Applications